-- Store – Depending on the type of data your are gathering, you will bring the data into various storage areas.
+- Store – Depending on the type of data you are gathering; you will bring the data into various storage areas.

-- Model & Serve – Once your have your raw data, creating data models and serving that data to down stream applications.
+- Model & Serve – Once you have your raw data, creating data models and serving that data to downstream applications.

-- Analytic Data Store – These is normally read-only systems that store data that supports business intelegence and analytic style queries.
+- Analytic Data Store – These is normally read-only systems that store data that supports business intelligence and analytic style queries.
 (See Delta Lake for another take)